Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

 ```

 ## Declaration
-**The article of this project has been accepted by INISTA 2024, and future citations should be based on the official version.**
+**The article of this project has been accepted by "THE 18TH INTERNATIONAL CONFERENCE ON INNOVATIONS IN INTELLIGENT SYSTEMS AND APPLICATIONS (INISTA 2024)", and future citations should be based on the official version.**

 # 1. Content
 ## Overview